MatthewLane412/repo-kickstarter-analysis/Written_Report_Template.md

 ### Analysis of Outcomes Based on Launch Date

-Performing data analysis on thousands of crowdfunding projects we were able to uncover trends on Launch date.
+Performing data analysis on thousands of crowdfunding projects I was able to uncover trends on Launch date.
 To do this, I needed the powerful tool, **Excel**.
 First, I needed to over come the challenge of converting unix time stamps to a short date (easily readable) for the start and end date of campaigns. **Code** ```=(((Unix Time Stamp/60)/60)/24)+DATE(1970,1,1)```.
 Next i needed to use the **text to columns** function in Excel to break out catgegory and subcategory into two separate columns.
 Then i input the data into a **Pivot table** (a powerful summarizing tool).
 With the **Pivot Table** i was able to summarize the outcome by months while filtering on the parent category "Theater".
 Finally, i used a **Pivot Chart** to create an easily digestable visual of the analysis.

 ![Theater_Outcomes_vs_Launch](/resources/Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals

 Outcomes based on Goals tells us the number of successful and failed campaigns based on a particular goal range.
 To complete this analysis, I broke out the goals into ranges.
-Then , performed the ```countifs``` function in excel. to bring in the number of successful, failed and canceled campaigns.
+Then , performed the ```countifs``` function in excel to bring in the number of successful, failed and canceled campaigns.
 Then I used a ```sum``` function to add all three together (Total Projects).
 Next I divided the number of successful, failed and canceled one-by-one by Total Projects to get the percentage for each goal range.
 Finally, i created a line chart to show the trends by goal amounts.

 ![Outcomes Based on Goals](/resources/Outcomes_vs_Goals.png)